jting-dev/TransMCL/README.md

    - IsoSVM::GetFeatures
    - IsoSVM::SVMLight

-   All theses modules reside in the corresponding subdirectories of the IsoSVM home directory.
+   All theses modules reside in the corresponding subdirectories of the IsoSVM directory.
 Adjust the corresponding path in both IsoSVM scripts "isosvm.pl" and "isosvm_wrapper.pl" in line 7. for example, change the line

    `use lib "<put IsoSVM module installation path here>"`;